TrelisResearch/arc-agi-2025/llm-python/README.md

 - For baseline comparisons with SOAR-style approaches
 - When you want multiple independent attempts without feedback
 - For faster execution with simpler prompting

+**Note:** The SOAR prompt templates contain a minor grammatical error: "You should only write the implemented the transformation in code" (duplicate "the").
+This appears in both the system and user prompts but doesn't affect functionality.
 - When testing models that don't benefit from multi-turn conversations

 ### Advanced Usage